 Podcasts That Will Turn You into a UX Unicorn

 Being a UX unicorn is a bit of a joke in the industry.
 Many consider the UX unicorn as much of a mythological creature as its namesake.
 However, UX unicorns are very real. it is an approachable skillset… with experience and being open to learning the right breadth of skills you will also become a unicorn.
-Any UX Team of One will eventually become a unicorn if they can get out of the wireframe/mockup rut, any graphic designer that earns the knowledge of the “UX” part of UX Designer is really a unicorn.
+Any UX Team of One will eventually become a unicorn if they can get out of the wireframe/mockup/design rut, any graphic designer that earns the knowledge of the “UX” part of UX Designer is really a unicorn.
 UX Engineers are really ready made unicorns.
 A senior front-end developer worthy of the title will have picked up usability, research, and some design skills.

-A UX unicorn is really just someone with a “T” or “X” shaped set of skills in product development and design.
+A UX unicorn is really just someone with the “T” or “X” shaped set of skills in product development and design.
 Someone who has breadth in research, basic psychology, visual information theory, development, and design along with a deep understanding of a couple specific areas.

 For most of us, this really means adding user research and human behavior knowledge to our core set of skills in design or development.
 After 20 years of software engineering and design, the key leaps in our “UX” knowledge have always come from studying human behavior.
 Below is a list of podcasts that will ramp up your skills and understanding about human behavior and how to do research.

 General UX | Research | Product Strategy | Design/Creative Thinking | Entrepreneurship | Project Management | Human Behavior | Behavioral Economics | Cognitive Psychology

 General UX | Research | Design Thinking